CUT SOLAR COSTS BY 40% WITH THE 2026 FEDERAL TAX CREDIT

-Learn All About the Federal EV Charger Tax Credit
+Your Guide to the Federal EV Charger Tax Credit and the Rebate for Tesla Owners

 As electric vehicles (EVs) become more common on the roads, the demand for convenient and efficient charging options is growing.
 To help make the switch to EVs easier, the federal government offers the Alternative Fuel Refueling Property Tax Credit, which can make installing EV chargers at home or at your business more affordable.
 In this guide, we’ll break down everything you need to know about the federal EV charger tax credit, plus provide some local insights for Houston residents looking to take advantage of these incentives.